-Head of Poland’s top court urges law change after EU censure
+Poland’s president sees need for law change after EU censure

-WARSAW, Poland (AP) — The head of Poland’s top court is appealing to the country’s president and senior figures for changes to the law on disciplining judges that has been criticized by the European Union.
+He insisted on the importance of a system of disciplining judges, but said the judges should be confident that it is “really transparent, fair and honest.”

+His words struck a different tone from government’s insistence in recent years that the disciplinary procedures were only for the good of the judiciary and that the EU had no say on the organization of Poland’s or any other EU member’s justice system.

-Four letters written to those dignitaries by the Supreme Court’s first president, Judge Malgorzata Manowska, were published on the court’s website Friday.
+Four letters written to Duda, to Prime Minister Mateusz Morawiecki and to the speakers of the two parliament chambers by the Supreme Court’s first president, Judge Malgorzata Manowska, asking for changes to the law, were published on the court’s website Friday.

 The EU Court of Justice said earlier this month that the way Poland is disciplining its judges undermines judicial independence and contravenes EU law, because it is politicized.
 Poland joined the EU in 2004.